-- 3.2 Performance Management Framework Reporting against in-house delivery directly contributing to, or enabling delivery against, the City's Local Outcome Improvement Plan, (LOIP) has informed development of successive Council Delivery Plans, including the 2023-24.Council Delivery Plan that was agreed by Council on the 1st March 2023. - 3.3 Members are asked to note that the measures reflected against in this report align those Standards and measures outlined in the 2022/23 Council Delivery Plan and Commissioning Intentions outlined at the Budget meeting of 7th March 2022. - 3.4 The Council's Performance Management Framework, supporting and enabling scrutiny against progress of the Council Delivery Plan and its key measures, establishes a robust performance management and reporting system which encompasses single and multi-service inputs, outputs and outcomes.
+3.3 Performance Management Framework Reporting against in-house delivery directly contributing to, or enabling delivery against, the City's Local Outcome Improvement Plan, (LOIP) has informed development of successive Council Delivery Plans, including the 2023-24.Council Delivery Plan that was agreed by Council on the 1st March 2023.

-- 3.5 The refreshed Performance Management Framework for 2023/24 was approved at the meeting of Council on the 14th of June 2023. - 3.6 Service Standards against each function/cluster, associated with Council Delivery planning, offer continuous insight into the effectiveness, and accessibility of core service provision to the Council's stakeholders and City communities. - 3.7 Where appropriate, data capture against these Standards is directly incorporated within the suite of measures contained within Appendix A and will be reported against on either a quarterly or annual basis.
-These will be updated for future cycles to include any new or amended Standards for 2023/24. - 3.8 The Performance Management Framework provides for a consistent approach within which performance will be reported to Committees.
+- 3.4 The Council's Performance Management Framework, supporting and enabling scrutiny against progress of the Council Delivery Plan and its key measures, establishes a robust performance management and reporting system which encompasses single and multi-service inputs, outputs and outcomes. - 3.5 The refreshed Performance Management Framework for 2023/24 was approved at the meeting of Council on the 14^{th of} June 2023. - 3.6 Service Standards against each function/cluster, associated with Council Delivery planning, offer continuous insight into the effectiveness, and accessibility of core service provision to the Council's stakeholders and City communities. - 3.7 Where appropriate, data capture against these Standards is directly incorporated within the suite of measures contained within Appendix A and will be reported against on either a quarterly or annual basis. - 3.8 The Performance Management Framework provides for a consistent approach within which performance will be reported to Committees.
 This presents performance data and analysis within four core perspectives, as shown below, which provides for uniformity of performance reporting across Committee.

-- 3.9 This report, in Appendix A, details annual operational performance measure trends for the fiscal year 2022- 2023 and academic year-to date information to 31st May 2023 around Service Standards and Attendance, derived from live datasets and recently published documents. - 3.10 Final tracking data on attainment across the Broad General Education is in the process of validation prior to submission to the Scottish Government and will be reflected on in a future report to Committee. - 3.11 Within the summary dashboard the following symbols are also used:
+3.9 This report, in Appendix A, details annual operational performance measure trends for the current fiscal year 2023- 2024, rolling information around Service Standards derived from live datasets, along with data from recently published documents.

+- 3.10 With the current academic year commencing on the 22^{nd of} August, the first full round of reporting against additional Process measures for the Education Service will be provided to the meeting of this Committee in November 2023. - 3.11 Within the summary dashboard the following symbols are also used: